Board of Directors report 2015

 - Openness and good communications with equity certificate holders, other investors, customers, employees and the community at large

-- Equal treatment of all equity certificate holders
+- Equal treatment of all equity owners

 The Group's corporate governance is based on the Norwegian Code of Practice for Corporate Governance, most recently updated on 30 October 2014.
 Sparebanken Møre's corporate governance report is included in the annual report in a separate section.